A few weeks ago, I shared an article about annual planning (and how Capitalogix does it.)

 The point of this exercise was not really to focus on fitness.
 These techniques and goal-setting tools work in any situation.
 The principles are:

-- First, figure out what you want and why it is important to you.
-Only focus on the few things that are actually important to you.
+- First, determine what you want and why it is important.
+Then, focus on only the few things that are truly important to you.

-- Second, find something you can do, right now, which moves you in the right direction.
+- Second, find something you can do right now that will move you in the right direction.

 - Third, notice which things create (rather than take) energy.
 Spend your time on those, and automate or create routines to take care of the rest.

-In my business, this translates to having a mission and vision - it's what we want, why it's important to us, and a basic strategy to get there.
+In my business, this translates to having a mission and vision – defining what we want, why it's important, and the basic strategy to achieve it.
 Then, we create yearly "Big 3" goals that move us toward that long-term vision.
-Then, the team creates SMARTs (goals that are specific, measurable, attainable, relevant, and timely) and KPIs (key performance indicators) so they know where to spend their time, and what milestones tell them they're on the right track.
+Then, the team creates SMARTs (goals that are specific, measurable, attainable, relevant, and timely) and KPIs (key performance indicators) or OKRs (Objectives and Key Results) that measure evidence of success.
+Doing those things lets the team know where to spend their time and whether they're on the right track.

 It isn't magic, but it works.